Brown Environmental Leadership Lab (BELL): Alaska

 Strict Arrival and Departure Times

 This program has strict arrival and departure windows for airport pick-up and drop-off.
 Please keep in mind that our staffing model does not accommodate student travel outside of our arrival and departure windows.
-If a student is on a flight outside of the provided time windows, they will need to arrange for their own transportation to meet up with the group upon arrival/or depart for their flight at the conclusion of the program.
+If you are on a flight outside of the provided time windows, you will need to arrange for your own transportation to meet up with the group upon arrival or depart for your flight at the conclusion of the program.
 Students who arrange travel within the provided time windows will be included in all group transportation to and from the program site.

 Flight Delays

-If you experience a delay while traveling to Anchorage, please call or text the BELL: Alaska On-Site Director with your new arrival time.
-Please note: This number will be published here once available but will not be active until a few days before the program starts.
-This number will also be shared during the Pre-Departure Orientation Session.
+If you experience a delay while traveling to Anchorage, call or text the BELL: Alaska On-Site Director with your new arrival time.
+Please note: This number will be shared during the required pre-departure orientation session and will be sent to students and their parents/guardians but will not be active until a few days before the program starts.

 If a program address is needed for customs purposes, please use the following address.
-Students cannot receive mail or packages while in the program.
+You cannot receive mail or packages while in the program.

 University of Alaska, Anchorage